Ionic Coulomb blockade: In artificial nanopores

-Sub-nm MoS2pores
+Sub-nm MoS2 pores

 Following its prediction based on analytic theory and molecular dynamics simulations, experimental evidence for ICB emerged from experiments on monolayer MoS2 pierced by a single $0.6$nm nanopore.
 Highly non-Ohmic conduction was observed between aqueous ionic solutions on either side of the membrane.
 In particular, for low voltages across the membrane, the current remained close to zero, but it rose abruptly when a threshold of about $400$mV was exceeded.
 This was interpreted as complete ionic Coulomb blockade of current in the (uncharged) nanopore due to the large potential barrier at low voltages.
 But the application of larger voltages pulled the barrier down, producing accessible states into which transitions could occur, thus leading to conduction.

 In biological ion channels

 The realisation that ICB could occur in biological ion channels accounted for several experimentally observed features of selectivity, including: